Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.

 A paragraph can be defined as a group of sentences that discuss only one main idea.
 A paragraph might be as long as ten related sentences.

 - The topic sentence is the first sentence in the paragraph.
 It opens the paragraph.
 The topic sentence states the main idea of the paragraph.
-That is, it shows what the whole paragraph is about.
+That is, paragraphs topic sentences generally show what the whole paragraph is about.

 - Supporting sentences are used to develop the topic sentence.
 In other words, they give more information about the topic sentence.
 Supporting sentences can give facts, statistics, details, or examples.